 And it isn’t just rapid processing that saves us time when we use visuals to communicate.
 When you see a key visual, you don’t have to open the document and scroll through it to verify you have the correct file.
 This can help you streamline the process of organizing, categorizing, and moving documents.

 Visual communication does more than speed up your brain’s recall time: it also helps you remember information longer than you would if you were looking at text alone.

 One study tested this by asking students to try to remember groups of three words.
 When quizzed, those who created visual associations between the words were better able to remember the groups than those who tried to memorize the words through repetition alone.

 If you want the content you share to stick with your colleagues for longer (and why wouldn’t you?), choose a visual that can be readily associated with the key takeaways of the written content.
 For example, if you’re sharing a report about the effects of coffee on productivity, a picture of a coffee mug sharing desk space with a pile of paperwork could help viewers remember the information in the report for longer.

-Making Images Part of Your Knowledge Sharing Strategy
+Making Images Part of Your Knowledge Engagement Strategy

 If you’re in any kind of role that requires you to share documents (and that’s most knowledge workers), you can use images to help ensure that others will quickly understand what your files contain.